Publications & Preprints

 with Herbert Edelsbrunner, Monika Henzinger, Lara Ost

-Based on persistent homology for images, kernels and cokernels, we design provably stable homological quantifiers that describe the
+Based on persistent homology for images, kernels and cokernels, we design provably stable homological quantifiers that describe the geometric micro- and macro-structure of how the color classes mingle.
+These can be efficiently computed using chromatic variants of Delaunay mosaics and Alpha complexes.

 with Ondrej Draganov, Herbert Edelsbrunner, Morteza Saghafian

 Delaunay mosaic in R^{s+d} that represents how points of different colors mingle.
-Our main results are bounds on the size of the
+Our main results are bounds on the size of the chromatic Delaunay mosaic, in which we assume that d and s are constants.

 For example, if A is finite with n = #A, and the coloring is random, then the chromatic Delaunay mosaic has O(n⌈d/2⌉ ) cells in expectation.
 In contrast, for Delone sets and Poisson point processes in R^d, the expected number of cells within a closed ball is only a constant times the number of points in this ball.
 Furthermore, in R^2 all colorings of a dense set of n points have chromatic Delaunay mosaics of size O(n).
 This encourages the use of chromatic Delaunay mosaics in applications.